Wolox/tech-guides/frontend/angular/style-guide.md

 ```

-**Try** define one eleemnt, such as a service or component, per file.
+**Try** define one element, such as a service or component, per file.

 ```ts
 /* Module  -> app.module.ts */.